A Level Economics Course CIE

 • Price elasticity of supply

-• Interaction of demand and supply
+• The interaction of demand and supply

 • Consumer and producer surplus

-• Aggregate Demand (AD) and Aggregate Supply (AS) analysis
+• Aggregate Demand and Aggregate Supply analysis

-• Inflation
+• Unemployment

-• Balance of payments
+• Current account of the balance of payments

 • Exchange rates